slarmoo/.github/profile/webServices/startupService/startupService.md

       ```js
       app.use(express.static('public'));
       ```
    1. Add a vite.config.js file to your main startup directory (right above the service and src directories) with the following content (or copy it over from Simon).
-This will forward fetch requests that go to a path like "fetch('/api/scores')" to connect to your back end server running on port 4000.
+This will forward fetch requests that go to a path like "fetch('/api/scores')" to connect to your backend server running on port 4000.

       ```js
       import { defineConfig } from 'vite';